BitcoinDesign/Guide/guide/getting-started/technology-primer.md

    layout = "float-right-desktop"
 %}

-Bitcoin (as in "I have 1 bitcoin") are just numbers in the database of transactions often referred to as the bitcoin blockchain.
+Bitcoin (as in "I have 1 bitcoin") are just numbers in the ledger of transactions often referred to as the bitcoin blockchain.

 A transaction involves sending bitcoin from one address to another.
 This reduces the available balance of the sending address and increases the balance of the receiving address.
 A small amount is deducted to pay for the transaction fee.